-C. Overtime shall be paid as follows:

-- 1. Employees shall be compensated at the rate of time and one-half (1-1/2) for all actual hours worked in excess of forty (40) in a workweek or eight (8) hours in a work day; provided, compensatory time off shall be considered actual hours worked for the purposes of calculating overtime compensation; sick leave, annual leave, and any other compensable absence, excluding compensatory time off, are not considered actual hours worked for the purposes of calculating weekly and daily overtime thresholds. - 2.
-Employees may request to receive compensatory time off in lieu of pay.
-If such request is granted, such time off shall be taken within ninety (90) days of when it is earned.
+- a.
+An employee receiving "Does Not Meet Standards" for an overall rating, is not eligible for a step increase.
+The employee shall be placed on a Performance Improvement Plan and, at the discretion of the Employing Official, may be re-evaluated in 60-90 days.
+If the employee receives an evaluation that meets the requirements at a later date, the employee shall be granted the step increase effective on the date that they become eligible.
+The delayed step increase does not impact the employee's regular step anniversary date.
+All part-time employees will be eligible for annual step increases effective on the employee's anniversary date in the position. - 4.
+Adjustments to Evaluation Eligibility Dates: Periods in which an employee is on unpaid leave in excess of thirty (30) days shall not be included and step increment eligibility dates shall be adjusted. - C. Overtime shall be paid as follows: - 1.
+Employees shall be compensated at the rate of time and one-half (1-1/2) for all actual hours worked in excess of forty (40) in a workweek or eight (8) hours in a work day; provided, compensatory time off shall be considered actual hours worked for the purposes of calculating overtime compensation; sick leave, vacation leave, and any other compensable absence, excluding compensatory time off, are not considered actual hours worked for the purposes of calculating weekly and daily overtime thresholds. - 2.
+Employees may request to receive compensatory time off in lieu of overtime pay.
 Granting and scheduling of such time shall be at the discretion of the Employer.
 At no time shall accrued compensatory time exceed forty (40) hours.
-Employees shall be paid-out for any compensatory time hours earned in excess of 40 hours, OR for any compensatory time not taken within 90 days of when it is earned.
-Employees may use accrued compensatory time off to attend prescheduled medical appointments when accrued sick leave is not available.

-- D. A work week is defined as the seven (7) day period of seven (7) twenty-four (24) hour days, beginning on Monday and ending on Sunday. - E. Employees called into court on a job related incident or case shall be paid for a minimum of two (2) hours pay or actual hours worked at the overtime rate if other than normal work hours. - F. An employee who has left work after his/her shift and/or is on a scheduled day off and is called back in to perform job responsibilities and duties as designated by the Detention Manager or his/her designee shall be guaranteed a minimum of two (2) hours pay. - G. Employees shall receive an additional twenty-five cents (25¢) per hour for swing shift, and an additional thirty-five cents (35¢) per hour for graveyard shift, for all actual hours worked.
+Employees shall be paid-out for any compensatory time hours earned in excess of 40 hours.
+Employees may use accrued compensatory time off to attend medical appointments when accrued sick leave is not available. - D. Call-back Pay: An employee who has left work after his/her shift and/or is on a scheduled day off and is called back in to perform job responsibilities and duties as designated by the Detention Manager or his/her designee shall be guaranteed a minimum of two (2) hours pay. - E. Shift Differential: Employees shall receive an additional sixty (\$0.60) cents per hour for swing shift, and an additional sixty-five (\$0.65) cents per hour for graveyard shift, for all actual hours worked.

-ARTICLE 9.
+ARTICLE 13.
 PAY PERIOD

 The pay period shall be every two (2) weeks.
-Employees shall receive their bi-weekly checks on Friday following the close of the pay period.
-All bargaining unit members shall use the automatic payroll deposit that the County provides by assigning this direct deposit of their biweekly paycheck to a financial institution of their choice.
-Note: Any out of state hardship(s) requiring a paper check will be addressed on an individual case basis.
+Employees shall receive their bi-weekly payment on Friday following the close of the pay period.
+All bargaining unit members shall use the automatic payroll deposit that the County provides by assigning this direct deposit of their biweekly payments to a financial institution of their choice.
+Note: Any out of state hardship(s) requiring an alternative will be addressed on an individual case basis.

-ARTICLE 10.
+ARTICLE 14.
 GRIEVANCE PROCEDURE